gokg4/go-crypt-cli/README.md

 ![GitHub](https://img.shields.io/github/license/gokg4/go-crypt-cli) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/gokg4/go-crypt-cli) ![GitHub repo size](https://img.shields.io/github/repo-size/gokg4/go-crypt-cli)

-# go_crypto_cli
+# GO Crypto CLI

-A command line application written in go [Bubble Tea](https://github.com/charmbracelet/bubbletea) package to check current crypto price using the [coingecko api](https://docs.coingecko.com/v3.0.1/reference/introduction).
+A command line application written in go using the [Bubble Tea](https://github.com/charmbracelet/bubbletea) package and the [CoinGecko API](https://docs.coingecko.com/v3.0.1/reference/introduction) to check the current price of cryptocurrencies.

+This project is still a work in progress.

+## Installation

 Install go from the official website [link](https://go.dev/dl/).

-## Installation

 Give a Try, clone this repository and run the following command in the terminal.